Cycling in Malta: History

 Most notably, the village feast of Zabbar, which is held annually on the first Sunday after the 8 September, features a motorcycle and bicycle pilgrimage each starting from Mosta and Rabat respectively.
-This is because the Zabbar church is dedicated to “Our Lady of Grace” (Madonna tal-Grazzja), who is also the patron of cyclists.
+The Zabbar church is dedicated to “Our Lady of Grace” (Madonna tal-Grazzja), who is also the patron of cyclists.

 Cycling conditions in Malta

 The island's small size – Malta's land area is just over 316 km2 – makes its easily accessible by bike.

 Indeed, an increasing number of areas in the capital, Valletta, and elsewhere are being pedestrianized, making cycling the ideal means of visiting them.
 Despite its size, however, Malta's topography is quite hilly, and cycling may be quite challenging in some areas.

 Cycle lanes and paths

 In 2006, the Malta Transport Authority introduced bicycle lanes to promote and encourage more people to use bicycles as a greener alternative to private car use. although cyclists do not normally use the lanes due to unsafe surfaces, mainly attributed to poor planning.
 Although initially motorists did not always respect these lanes, the situation has improved significantly.
 Cyclists are also allowed to use bus lanes.
 However, cycling is not allowed in tunnels.
 The few cycle lanes tend to end and start abruptly.
 They rarely follow regular commuting routes and do not seem to be maintained very regularly.
 Sliema local council forbids cycling along its promenade However, despite citing the support of sustainable and non-polluting modes of transport, there is no cohesive and specific national programme aimed at encouraging cycling.